muddv/notes-script/README.md

-This is the script used to create .md notes, made for ease of organizing.
+This is a script used to create .md notes, made for ease of note organizing.
 Script adds current date in front of the name of the file and replaces spaces with "-" for ease of navigation:
 %d-%m-%y-word1-word2-word3.md